Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Forecasting

 More specifically, we resample particles by following systematic resampling.
 That is, sample $U_1 \sim \mathcal{U}(0,1/N)$ and set $U_k = U_1 + \frac{k-1}{N}$, $k=2,\ldots,N$.
 Then, compute

 with $\sum_{j=1}^0=0$ as a convention.
 This is used in Step 3 of the SIS/R algorithm above.
-Alternatively, one can use multinomial resampling, which is resampling particles by regarding $\{\tilde{w}_t^{(k)}\}$ as a multinomial probability distribution.
-Many other resampling methods exist (see \cite{douc:2005} for more information).
+Alternatively, one can use categorical resampling, which is resampling particles by regarding $\{\widetilde{w}_t^{(k)}\}$ as a categorical probability distribution.
+Many other resampling methods exist (see \cite{douc2005comparison} for more information).